cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-ratelimited.md

 } Challenge; // as defined in [AUTHSCHEME], Section 2.1
 ~~~

-The ReportAuth extension's field's values are as follows:
+The RatedLimitedReport extension's field's values are as follows:

 ~~~
 +----------------+--------------------+-------------------------+------+